G1ANT-Robot/G1ANT.Manual/g1ant-language/block-commands/procedure.md

-﻿# procedure
+# procedure

 **Description:**

 **Procedure** allows to define procedure with input parameters (or without) anywhere in the script code.
 You can later call the procedure with specific parameters where you need it.
 Designed to use for set of repeatable commands which can be used multiple times with different parameters.
-The special ➤ character is available in the Robot Menu -&gt; Insert -&gt; Procedure
+The special ➤ character is available in the Robot Menu -> Insert -> Procedure
 When defining, make sure to:

 1. Put default value after parameter name - it is needed to define the "type":{TOPIC-LINK+types-of-variables} of input parameter.